 Regional liaisons connect nonbinary scientists between regional institutions and provide support based on the social and political context of the region.
 Local LGBTQIA+ community and support groups are welcome to reach out to our regional liaisons and exchange resources that could benefit any nonbinary person (not just scientists) in your town, city, state or country.
 Institutional liaisons also take up enquiries from potential students and employees of institutions.

 You can reach out to our liaisons through our contact form here by mentioning their name in your message.
 We will put them in contact with you.
+If you are a member of the ISNBS Slack, you can also send a private message to whoever you want to contact.
 If you can’t find the institution or region you are looking for, you can send in a general request and we will try to search for an ISNBS member who could help you.

 We have liaisons for the following regions and institutions.
 Some have asked for their names to not be displayed publicly.
 Regions are displayed in bold, and institutions are displayed in italics.